Is it Safe to Play Online Poker from the US

 Bovada is the safest US friendly Site

 In this article we’ll mention some topics that might scare you off.
 We want you to know upfront there IS a shortage of safe online poker sites in the US (unless you live in NJ, DE or LV, and play on state sites).
-The safest site for the past few years passing Black Friday, a large scale shutdown of most offshore sites in serving the US, has been Bovada.lv.
+The safest site for the past few years passing Black Friday, a large scale shutdown of most offshore sites in serving the US, has been Bovada.lv – once known as Bodog.

-Their company, while headquartered in Canada, is one of only a few companies to hold gambling licenses in Italy and France – very few online poker sites are licensed by either, Bovada is by both.
+Their company, while headquartered in Canada, is one of only of all offshore sites that serve the US in which they hold gambling licenses in Italy and France and also their licensing bodies of Antigua and Canada – very few online poker sites are licensed by anyone, Bovada is by both.
+If fact most sites just say they have a license and they really don’t.
 This opens them up to strict auditing and full disclosure from major European countries.
 With a near 4 to 1 margin on their closest competitors player traffic and that they have a dominating international presence hosting live tournaments all over North America, South America, Europe and Asia and have their own live card room in Macau China, it’s safe to assume their safety.
-They are now two (2) billion dollar private company licensed for US operations by the Morris Mohawk group, a federally Canadian independence.
-Players funds in segregated accounts to ensure players deposits are never used for operating costs.
+They are now two a (2) billion dollar private company licensed for US operations by the Morris Mohawk group, a Federal Canadian Independence.
+Players funds are set into segregated accounts from business expense to ensure players deposits are never used for operating costs.
 If you’re highly concerned about security, we approve this site.
 I wrote a summary page on Bovada’s review here.

 Are Players Funds at Risk When Poker Sites Go Out of Business?

 While many online poker sites have closed since PokerSpot.com first closed their virtual doors, 75+% of these sites did so without loss to players funds.
 A couple that come to mind that didn’t were PokesPoker.com, an Ongame networked skin associated with FutureBet, and a small independent site called JetSet Poker.
 In all of these cases, including PokerSpot.com, there were warning signs that suggested it might not be 100% safe to play on these sites.
+Even Ultimate Poker which had continuous internal fraud I think would have paid players back had the US government not seized it all.
 Continue reading…

 Which Poker Sites are Safe to Play at?